amenzwa/clrs/README.md

 # INSTALLATION

-First, you must have a copy of CLRS 4ed and you will want to be able to interact with the `.ipynb` IPython notebooks.
+First, you must get a copy of CLRS 4ed.
+Then, you will want to be able to interact with the `.ipynb` IPython notebooks.
 If you merely wish to read the pre-rendered documents, just click on the `.ipynb` notebooks in this project [repository](https://github.com/amenzwa/clrs).
 GitHub will render the notebooks as static web pages.

 The simplest way to use the notebooks is use [MyBinder.org](https://mybinder.org/).
 All you need do is to type in the link `https://github.com/amenzwa/clrs` in the **GitHub repository name or URL** field on the Binder welcome page, as shown in the screenshot below.
 Go brew a cuppa, while the Binder cloud contemplates whether or not to run the notebooks.